 Directed by John Landis with a script by Steve Martin, Randy Newman, and Lorne Michaels, the film follows a goofy group of silent movie cowboys who are mistaken for real heroes by a small Mexican village.
 To this day, ¡Three Amigos! is one of the most infamous (which we all know means "more than famous") films of the 1980s.
-It was named one of the Top 100 comedies by both Time Out and Bravo, and is celebrated as a unique collaboration between some of the greatest comedians of all time.
+It was named one of the Top 100 comedies by both and Bravo, and is celebrated as a unique collaboration between some of the greatest comedians of all time.
 There's a lot to learn about "those darn amigos," so here's a plethora of facts about the comedy classic.

 1. STEVE MARTIN LEARNED THE ROPE TRICKS HE DID IN THE MOVIE WHILE WORKING AT DISNEYLAND AS A TEENAGER.